 Contact Deering Hedrick for a Partner to Help You Through the Recovery Process After Suffering a Dog Bite

-Reach out to a Virginia Beach, VA, dog bite attorney from Deering Hedrick today for a free, no-obligation consultation.
+Reach out to a Virginia Beach, VA, dog bite attorney from Deering Hedrick today for a, no-obligation consultation.
 Give us a call at 757-383-6848 or fill out our website contact form to discuss how we could help you after a dog attack.
 Let us help you seek justice and fair compensation.